michal-bures/githubsearch/README.md

 # Github Exact Search
-A small wrapper on top of the GitHub code search API that allows you to search for specific code fragments across all public repositories on GitHub.
+A simple web application built on top of the GitHub code search API that allows you to search for specific code fragments across all public repositories on GitHub.

 Features:
  * Unlike the raw GitHub API, it sort of emulates ability to search for special characters and exact phrases (you can even use wildcards, such as `moment(*).tz(*)`).